 An item owned by the Council, which has a monetary value.
-Assets are defined as current or fixed.
+Assets are defined as current or non-curent.

-• Current assets will be consumed or cease to have value within the next financial year, e.g. stocks and debtors:
+• Current assets will be consumed or cease to have value within the next financial year, e.g. stocks and debtors;

-• Fixed assets provide benefits to the Council and to services it provides for a period of more than one year, for example, land, buildings, vehicles and equipment;
+• Non-current assets provide benefits to the Council and to services it provides for a period of more than one year, for example, land, buildings, vehicles and equipment;